dmorse/pscf/doc/user-man/script.rst

 The ITERATE command causes the program to read in an input omega file and attempts to iteratively solve the SCFT equations for one set of input parameters.
-The name of the input file is given by concatenating the input_prefix and the string `omega'.
+The name of the input file is given by concatenating the input_prefix and the string 'omega'.
 This section must precede any SWEEP or RESPONSE section.

   ========= ============= =====================================================